seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **OCTAVIUS CAESAR**
 The time of universal peace is near:
-Prove this a prosperous day, the three-nook’d world
+Prove this a prosperous day, the three-nook'd world
 Shall bear the olive freely.

 *Enter a Messenger*